-In some areas of the business, compliance with all responsible sourcing expectations is becoming mandatory for continuing business with Mars.
-For example, suppliers of branded promotional items must complete all responsible sourcing expectations before any orders can be placed.
+In some areas of our business, compliance with all responsible sourcing expectations is mandatory for suppliers to do business with Mars.
+For example, suppliers of branded promotional items must complete all responsible sourcing expectations before any order is placed.
 Suppliers in these areas are informed directly of their requirements by the responsible buyer.
-However, our philosophy is the same regardless of the area or commodity: if suppliers choose not to comply by repeatedly failing audits and not committing to improve, we replace the supplier.
+If a supplier repeatedly fails to comply with our Supplier Code of Conduct and other verification standards and will not commit to compliance, we replace the supplier.

 Supplier codes and standards provide little assurance unless they are integrated into day-to-day supply chain management.
-Our purchasing teams are supported by a global responsible sourcing Center of Excellence with representatives in each key buying geography: Africa, Asia Pacific, Europe and the Americas.
-Associates on this team work alongside buyers and suppliers to ensure a consistent and centralized approach to responsible sourcing across Mars.
+Our purchasing teams are supported by a global Responsible Sourcing Center of Excellence with representatives in each key buying region: Africa, Asia Pacific, Europe and the Americas.
+Mars associates on the Center of Excellence team work alongside buyers and suppliers to ensure a consistent and centralized approach to responsible sourcing across Mars.

-We train buyers in responsible sourcing and build related criteria into their personal development plans.
+We train our buyers in responsible sourcing and build related criteria into their personal development plans.
 Each purchasing organization in every Mars business and every region has established annual targets regarding completion of responsible sourcing activities by suppliers.
-Purchasing teams are held accountable to established targets through regular reporting at all levels of the organization, including Mars’ senior leadership.
+Purchasing teams are measured against established targets through regular reporting at all levels of the organization, including Mars’ senior leadership.
 The Responsible Sourcing Center of Excellence works with our internal Responsible Sourcing Steering Committee and other sourcing teams to identify and address emerging supply chain risks and opportunities in existing and new markets.
 This work helps us plan for future trends and respond quickly to political and environmental events.